jeroenpeeters/github-dependency-analyzer/README.md

 Download Github Data
 ====================

-The bash script *mine-data* downloads Java build files from Github.
+The bash script *mine-data* downloads Java build files from Github for projects created in a date range.
 The script takes two parameters:

 * A project creation date range
 * A Github username:password